 This major is open to any student who desires to study Economics and a variety of other social sciences, but it is specifically designed for students desiring to pursue a career in teaching.
 Secondary Education students who wish to be endorsed in Social Studies may choose this major.
 However, the Economics/Social Studies degree does not require that a student pursue a teaching certificate.

 To receive a recommendation for state of Washington certification, students must complete the “teacher certification” program, including the content methods course SEC 426, which is offered by the Department of Secondary Education 1) as a part of the undergraduate BA degree, or 2) as a post baccalaureate program, or 3) as a part of the Master’s in Teaching program.
 See the Secondary Education Professional Program Guide for program admission and teacher certification requirements.
 Completion of this combined major leads to an endorsement in social studies.

 Elementary Teacher | High School Teacher | Government | Economist | Entrepreneur | Insurance Consultant

 Students planning to major in Economics/Social Studies should declare their major as early as possible, preferably their first year at Western.
 Completion of the CBE foundation courses is not required to declare this combined major in economics.

 Admissions: Programs in the College of Business and Economics (CBE) are selective and based upon prior academic performance and other evidence of high promise.
 For admission to CBE as a full Economics/Social Studies major, a student must have completed the following requirements:

 - Confirmed admission to Western Washington University

 - Achieved a 2.5 cumulative college GPA (including transfer work)

-Students apply for admission to the major by completing the online application form at: http://cbe.wwu.edu/cbe/students/application.shtml.
+Complete the online application form at: http://cbe.wwu.edu/cbe/students/application.shtml.